vogelino/planerinnenfuerdwe/README.md

 This is the open letter's repository, built using [Next.js](https://nextjs.org/) and TypeScript.

-## Run this repo locally
+## Replicate this project

+The signatures of the open letter are collected on [Supabase](http://supabase.io) instance.
+To replicate this repo, you must first make sure to have your own Supabase instance (the backend) containing a single table with the following columns:

+- userId (reference to the auth table, required)
+- firstName (text, required)
+- lastName (text, required)
+- confirmedAt (timestamp, required)
+- organisation (text, optional)

-Clone this repository, then on the root level create a file named `.env` or `.env.development.local` and fill in the required values (see `.env.example` for a reference).
+Then, clone this repository (the frontend), create a file on the root level named `.env` or `.env.development.local` and fill in the required values (see `.env.example` for a reference).

-Run `npm install` to install all required dependencies and then `npm run dev` to start developing locally.
+Finally, run `npm install` to install all required dependencies and then `npm run dev` to start developing locally.
 All available script can be found further down.

 ### Quality management

-We use husky and lint-staged to run some quality management script before each commits.
+This repo use husky and lint-staged to run some quality management script before each commits.
 These scripts are:
 - Lint all js files
 - Type-check changed typescript files
 - Run tests concerned by changed files